zastavnitskiy/jest-nightwatch/Readme.md

+# jest-runner-nightwatch

+Run your nightwatch tests using jest as a runner.

-# Experimental jest-nightwatch runner.
+# Usage
-Allows users run night watch tests from jest ui.

-# Contributing
+# Configuration
-Run nightwatch:

-`yarn nw-cli`

-Run jest:

-`yarn jest`